forri-k/salon_db/README.md

 following the 'Build a Salon Appointment Scheduler' project on freecodecamp

-getting an error on subtask 1.1 : 19
+getting an error on subtask 1.1 : 19 and 20